 While schools may involve a range of individuals and agencies in their health education programme, we employ a team of two part time qualified Health Professionals as Sexual Health and Relationship Educators and an office manager.
 The team are known as SHARE.

 What we do:

-- Our role is to offer advice and support to education staff in planning and implementing the schools and colleges Sex and Relationship education programme.
-The service delivers sessions in the schools from Year 5 to Year 11 and to some post 16 students.
-For information on our staff members and which schools we work with, please download the document from this page
+- Our role is to offer advice and support to education staff in planning and implementing the schools and colleges Relationships and Sex education programme.
+The service delivers sessions in the schools from Year 5 to Post 16.
+We can be contacted at: 01481 224072 or SHARE@gov.gg

 The service provides:

 - SHARE provides

-- A resource centre for all PSHE and citizenship needs that are related to Sex and Relationship Education and growing up.
+- A resource centre for all PSHE and citizenship needs that are related to Relationships and Sex Education and growing up.

-- Advice and support to all staff and parents in dealing with Sex and Relationship Education and young people.
+- Advice and support to all staff, parents and carers in dealing with Relationship and Sex Education and young people.

 - Provide in-service training for all staff.